emasab/transparent-herd-test/README.md

 The comparison is between singular inserts and bulk inserts with insertMany where the interface is kept with singular calls through _transparent-herd_ .

-The test setup was of a single group of 30k inserts, an was repeated 100 times in both cases.
+The test setup was of a single group of 30k inserts, an was repeated 100 times in both cases, the maxBatchSize of _transparent-herd_ was 10k.
 The mean time was more than an order of magnitude faster, 277.05 s vs 3546.28 s.

 ```
 TOTAL RUNS: 100